Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Limit Theorem on the Sample Autocovariances

-We present three examples of different situations where Theorem \ref{t:main_theorem1} applies.
+Before stating the proof of Theorem \ref{t:main_theorem1}, we present three examples of different situations where the theorem applies.
 The first example is what \cite{resnick:samorodnitsky:xue:2000} studied, but their example can be regarded as a special case of our more general setup.

 \begin{example} Let $( x_k, k \geq 0)$ be an irreducible null recurrent Markov chain with state space $\mathbb{Z}$ and transition matrix $P = ( p_{ij} )$.
 Let $P_i(\cdot)$ be a probability law of $( x_k )$ starting in state $i \in \mathbb{Z}$.
 Since $( x_k )$ is null recurrent, there exists a unique (up to constant multiplications), infinite, invariant measure $( \pi_i )$.
 We set $\pi_0=1$ for normalization.
 Define a $\sigma$-finite and infinite measure on $(E,\mathcal{E})=(\mathbb{Z}^{\bbn},\mathcal{B(\mathbb{Z}^{\bbn})})$ by